Forgot About Dre: Background

 The song is considered a response to diss tracks by Death Row artists on Suge Knight Represents: Chronic 2000, a compilation released by Suge Knight that takes its title from Dre's 1992 album The Chronic.
 The line "Who you think brought you the oldies, Eazy-E's, Ice Cube's, and DOC's, the Snoop D.O.
 Double G's, and the group that said 'Motherfuck the police'?" outlines Dre's importance in the rap world, the theme of the song.
 Dre also mentions how people said he turned to pop music and the criticism that Nas' supergroup The Firm received about The Album, which Dre produced.
 Eminem's verse features the bizarre violence and aggression typical of his "Slim Shady" alter ego.
 In an interview, Kendrick Lamar said this and Six-Two's verse from "Xxplosive" tied for the best verses on 2001.

+Eminem's lyrics were originally supposed to be performed by Snoop Dogg.
+Eminem wrote the lyrics, then recorded himself performing them as “reference vocals” for Snoop.
+Dre liked how it sounded, so he kept Eminem's version in.

+The song samples "The Climb" by No Doubt.

 Music video

-The video was directed by Philip G. Atwell and was shot between December 24-26, 1999.
+The video was directed by Philip G. Atwell and was shot between December 24–26, 1999.
 It was released on January 9, 2000.
 The video opens at night with Dr. Dre rapping in front of a newsstand in a city.
 Eminem raps as he walks through a dark city street.
-A few explicit lines in Eminem's verse are replaced with a skit in which Eminem is answering reporter Jane Yamamoto's questions about a fire he and Dre started.
-When the video ends, it switches to "Last Dayz" by Hittman.
+A few explicit lines in Eminem's verse are replaced with a skit in which Eminem answers reporter Jane Yamamoto's questions about a fire he and Dre started.
+When the video ends, it switches to "Last Dayz" by Hittman where he raps most of the 1st verse.
 This video won the MTV Video Music Award for Best Rap Video in 2000.